pistachio49/crypto-toolkit/readme.md

 Message box:
 AFFINE:
 	ENCRYPTION:
-	plain text should be alphabetic characters in small letters.Numericals are not allowed in plain text.
+	plain text should be alphabetic characters.Numericals are not allowed in plain text.
 Key1 should have multiplicative inverse in modulo 26.

 	DECRYPTION:
-	Do
+	cipher text should be alphabetic characters.Numericals are not allowed in plain text.
+Key1 should have multiplicative inverse in modulo 26.

 	CRYPTANALYSIS:
+	updated words list with more words?

 HILL:
 key size = size of key matrix